 8.3 You shall be solely responsible for complying with the Commercial Participation Terms at Schedule 1 and we accept no liability for your failure to do so.

-8.4 Subject to clause 8.1, our total financial liability to you under these Terms & Conditions is limited to the total fees paid under these Terms and Conditions during the preceding 12 month period ending on the date the circumstances giving rise to the liability arose.
+8.5 Subject to clause 8.1, our total financial liability to you under these Terms & Conditions is limited to £100.

 9.1 We may make changes to these Terms & Conditions and the Service at any time without notice to you.
 Any changes will be displayed on this webpage of the Website and so please check back here regularly for any updates.

-10.1 These Terms & Conditions will commence on the date that the Business signs up to the service, and will continue in force until terminated by either party.
+10.1 These Terms & Conditions will commence on the date that you sign up to the Service and will continue in force until terminated by either party.

-10.2 We may terminate our agreement with you and prohibit you from any further use of the Service and the mark at any time.
+10.2 We may terminate this agreement with you and prohibit you from any further use of the Service and the Logo at any time.

-10.3 You may also terminate your use of the service at any time upon providing at least 5 day’s written notice to Work for Good.
+10.3 You may also terminate your use of the Service at any time upon providing at least 5 day’s written notice to Work for Good.

-10.4 In the event that either party decides to terminate this agreement in accordance with clauses 10.2 or 10.3, you must remove all references to Work for Good from your marketing and business materials and cease using the mark immediately.
+10.4 In the event that either party decides to terminate this agreement in accordance with clauses 10.2 or 10.3, you must remove all references to Work for Good from your marketing and business materials and cease using the Logo immediately.

 10.5 This agreement will also terminate if either party is wound up or a liquidator or receiver is appointed, or in the case of an individual, is the subject of a bankruptcy petition, application or order.

 10.7 If these Terms & Conditions are terminated, you must continue to pass to us, for onward transmission to the relevant Charities, all sums raised by you in accordance with the fundraising activities you have undertaken using the Service.

-11.1 All content on the Website and any Work for Good promotional materials that are otherwise provided to you is owned by Work for Good or its content suppliers.
-No materials displayed on our Website may be used without our prior written consent.
+11.1 All content on the Website and any Work for Good promotional materials that are otherwise provided to you are owned by Work for Good or its content suppliers.
+No content or materials displayed on our Website may be used without our prior written consent.